swift-project/docs/docs/home/checklist_first_flight.md

 * enable [Simconnect Offsets](./../documentation/flying/settings/simconnect_sb4_offsets.md) in the driver settings if you want to use ATC Transponder updates from PMDG and other aircraft
 * you **cannot connect** *swift* to P3D or FSX?
   If you run P3D/FSX **as Admin**, then run *swift* **as Admin** as well
+* FSX and some P3D versions cannot handle all frequencies with **8.33 kHz spacing**.
+  Such frequencies can only be tuned through the swift UI.
+  In this case, your radio within the simulator might show a different frequency than selected within swift.
+  However, the frequency used to receive and transmit voice is always the frequency shown within swift.

 ### FS9